Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Sch utzenberger Graphs and Blocks

 We shall now build upon Lemma~\ref{sgoembeds} to establish a block decomposition for the lower Sch\"utzenberger graphs.

 \begin{definition} A \textit{preblock} of an $X$-labelled directed graph $\Gamma$ is a subgraph\footnote{By a subgraph we mean a subset of vertices and a subset of edges between those vertices; there is no assumption that it is a ``full'' or ```induced'' subgraph containing all edges between the given vertex set, and indeed in general a preblock will not be a full subgraph.} of $\Gamma$ which is the image of an injective morphism from $S\Gamma(1)$.
 A \textit{root} of a preblock is a vertex which is the image of $1 \in S \Gamma(1)$ under such a morphism.
+A \textit{block} of $\Gamma$ is a preblock which is maximal under inclusion among preblocks. \end{definition}

+\begin{example} Consider the monoid $\langle x, y \mid xyx' = 1 \rangle$ from Example~\ref{roiexample} above, and the Sch\"utzenberger graph $S\Gamma(1)$ as illustrated in Figure~\ref{FigWorth}.
+It is straightforward to see that there is a preblock rooted at every vertex (extending to the right of the vertex in the illustration), but only the preblock rooted at $1$, in other words the entire graph, is a block. \end{example}

-A \textit{block} of $\Gamma$ is a preblock which is maximal under inclusion. \end{definition} \begin{remark} A preblock (or block) does not typically have a \textit{unique} root; indeed it is easy to see that each preblock will have one root for every automorphism of $S\Gamma(1)$.
+\begin{remark} A preblock (or block) does not typically have a \textit{unique} root; indeed it is easy to see that each preblock will have one root for every automorphism of $S\Gamma(1)$.
 By \cite[Theorem 3.5]{Stephen:1990ss} this means the roots of each (pre)block are in (non-canonical) bijection with the units of the monoid. \end{remark}

-\begin{remark} By inclusion of preblocks, we mean of course that the vertices \textbf{and edges} of one preblock are contained in those of the other. \textit{A priori} it might therefore seem possible for the vertex set of one block to be a proper subset of the vertex set of another block, or even for two distinct blocks to have exactly the same vertex set, but in fact neither of these things can happen provided the graph $\Gamma$ is deterministic.
+\begin{remark} By inclusion of preblocks, we mean of course that the vertices \textbf{and edges} of one preblock are contained in those of the other. \textit{A priori} it might therefore seem possible for the vertex set of one block to be a proper subset of the vertex set of another block, or even for two distinct blocks to have exactly the same vertex set, but in fact neither of these things can happen provided the graph $\Gamma$ is bi-deterministic.
 Indeed suppose a block $C$ contains all the vertices of another block $B$.
 Choose a root vertex $r$ for $B$.
 Now because $C$ is isomorphic to $\sgo$, Lemma~\ref{sgoembeds} tells us that $C$ contains a subgraph isomorphic to $\sgo$ rooted at $r$.
-Since $\Gamma$ is deterministic this means $C$ must contain all the edges of $B$. \end{remark}
+Since $\Gamma$ is bi-deterministic this means $C$ must contain all the edges of $B$. \end{remark}

 \begin{lemma} Let $M$ be an \roi\ special inverse monoid generated by a set $X$, and $w$ a word over $X^{\pm1}$.
 Then $S \Gamma(w)$ has finitely many blocks.
 Every preblock of $S \Gamma(w)$ lies in a block.
 Every vertex of $S \Gamma(w)$ lies in at least one block.
 All but finitely many edges of $S \Gamma(w)$ lie in at least one block.
 Any edge which does not lie in a block is a cut edge, and is traversed by the path from the root labelled $w$.
 Every block has a root which is the vertex corresponding to some prefix of $w$. \end{lemma}